-Launching of the campaign Ser consciente es dar pasos confiables(Being aware is to take reliable steps) to promote risk management culture in the organization.
+Launching of the campaign Ser consciente es dar pasos confiables (Being aware is to take reliable steps) to promote risk management culture in the organization.

 Policies: a policy of comprehensive risk management unified for the Group was established, which is headed by the president of each business and is based on the strategic risks, processes and project management.

-Culture:the process of promoting risk management culture was began by means of a communication plan with the launch of the campaign Ser consciente es dar pasos confiables (Being aware is to take reliable steps) with the purpose of strengthening risk self-management at all levels of the organization.
-On the other hand, the control environment was consolidated thanks to the first call of the businesses presidents to the Audit, Finances and Risks Committee of Grupo Argos, which was carried out to strengthen the delivery mechanisms of strategic and methodological guidelines to each subsidiary, to adjust the strategy as a holding company in the economic, social and environmental field and deImplementation and stabilization of the new ERP (SAP) and adoption of risk software to optimize information management.

-velop collaborative models that allow to share significant knowledge, technologies and experiences that impact competitiveness and sustainability of the subsidiaries.
+Culture: the process of promoting risk management culture was began by means of a communication plan with the launch of the campaign Ser consciente es dar pasos confiables (Being aware is to take reliable steps) with the purpose of strengthening risk self-management at all levels of the organization.
+On the other hand, the control environment was consolidated thanks to the first call of the businesses presidents to the Audit, Finances and Risks Committee of Grupo Argos, which was carried out to strengthen the delivery mechanisms of strategic and methodological guidelines to each subsidiary, to adjust the strategy as a holding company in the economic, social and environmental field and develop collaborative models that allow to share significant knowledge, technologies and experiences that impact competitiveness and sustainability of the subsidiaries.